Visiting The Birch Aquarium La Jolla California

 Known also as anemonefish, and have a number of morphological diversities.Other species include Clark’s anemonefish, saddleback clownfish, red saddleback clownfish, and others.
 This one is particularly interesting in that the male is the caretaker of the eggs, similar to the seahorses.

 Did you know that the lionfish can lay up to 2 million eggs per year?
 Well that is alot of offspring!
 They have fan-like pectoral fins that can deliver a venomous sting but do not use it to hunt prey, but as a self defense mechanism.

 These friendly sharks reside in the waters near the La Jolla area and usually prefer the warmer waters.
 Large groups of female leopard sharks swarm together our beyond the waves at the end of the La Jolla Shores Beach where it is calmer and warmer during the summer months.

 Covering 25% of the world’s coastline, these are areas that contain high density of kelp.
 You can see the amazing 70,000 gallon 2 story high giant kelp tank exhibit here at the aquarium.

 Another one of my favorite sea creatures is the jellyfish.
 They have no respiratory system like lungs, gills, or trachea; but it excels oxygen by way of diffusing water out the thin membrane around its body.

 Studying marine life and the world underwater can be so fascinating!
 As you can see, the Birch Aquarium can be quite an adventure full of learning and exploring into an unfamiliar world.
 I really enjoyed the experience and if you are visiting the area, I highly recommend it.
 Plan your visit to the Birch Aquarium.
-Please find more information below. **NOTE: The Birch Aquarium is now closed due to the coronavirus.
+Please find more information below.
+Take a virtual tour of Birch Aquarium La Jolla.